-Many of these companies trade on the OTC markets and are popular among day traders.
-When doing your research, make sure to study the management of these companies, and see if they have a track record of success.
+Many of these companies trade on the OTC markets and are also popular among day traders.
+Consequently, these stocks can be extremely volatile assets.
+Research each company’s management to know if they have a track record for success.

 What The Best Lithium Stocks Have In Common

-The demand for electric vehicles will continue to rise, lithium stocks can benefit from this.
-Apple and Samsung use lithium-ion batteries for their phones and some other mobile devices.
+As demand for electric vehicles continues to rise, lithium stocks could be a big beneficiary of the industry’s expansion.
+Also, many companies like Apple and Samsung need lithium-ion batteries to power their smartphones and other mobile devices.